-- (a) Does the suspect represent an imminent threat to public safety. - (b) Safety of the public in the area of the pursuit, including the type of area, time of day, the amount of vehicular and pedestrian traffic (e.g., school zones) and the speed of the pursuit relative to these factors. - (c) Weather, traffic and road conditions that unreasonably increase the danger of the pursuit when weighed against the risks resulting from the suspect's escape. - (d) Pursuing officer's familiarity with the area of the pursuit, the quality of radio communications between pursuing units and the dispatcher/supervisor, and the driving capabilities of the pursuing officer under the conditions of the pursuit.
+- (a) Seriousness of the known or reasonably suspected crime and its relationship to community safety. - (b) The importance of protecting the public and balancing the known or reasonably suspected offense and the apparent need for immediate capture against the risks to officers, innocent motorists and others. - (c) Apparent nature of the fleeing suspect (e.g., whether the suspect represents a serious threat to public safety). - (d) The identity of the suspect has been verified and there is comparatively minimal risk in allowing the suspect to be apprehended at a later time. - (e) Safety of the public in the area of the pursuit, including the type of area, time of day, the amount of vehicular and pedestrian traffic (e.g., school zones) and the speed of the pursuit relative to these factors.

-- (e) Vehicle speeds and performance capabilities of the squad car. - (f) Other persons in or on the pursued vehicle (e.g., passengers, co-offenders and hostages) when known. - (g) Age of the suspect and occupants. - (h) Availability of other resources, such as aircraft assistance.
+- (f) Pursuing officer's familiarity with the area of the pursuit, the quality of radio communications between the pursuing units and the dispatcher/supervisor, and the driving capabilities of the pursuing officers under the conditions of the pursuit. - (g) Weather, traffic and road conditions that unreasonably increase the danger of the pursuit when weighed against the risks resulting from the suspect's escape. - (h) Performance capabilities of the vehicles used in the pursuit in relation to the speeds and other conditions of the pursuit. - (i) Vehicle speeds. - (j) Other persons in or on the pursued vehicle (e.g., passengers, co-offenders and hostages). - (k) Age of the suspect and occupants. - (I) Availability of other resources, such as aircraft assistance. - (m) The police unit is carrying passengers other than on-duty police officers.
+Pursuits should not be undertaken with a prisoner in the pursuit vehicle unless exigent circumstances exist, and then only after the need to apprehend the suspect is weighed against the safety of the prisoner in transport.
+A unit containing more than a single prisoner should not participate in a pursuit.

-313.4.2 TERMINATING A PURSUIT
+314.3.2 WHEN TO TERMINATE A PURSUIT